-Moving violations like speeding tickets, accidents, running a red light, and drunk driving will give you a bad driving record.
-If that happens you could be required to buy high-risk auto insurance.
-This will lead to higher insurance rates.
+Moving violations like speeding tickets, accidents, running a red light, and drunk driving add points to your driver's license.
+You do not want to shop for car insurance with a bad driving record.
+You could be required to buy a high-risk insurance policy.
+This can make your premium very expensive.

 The City of Scottsdale Municipal Court website allows you to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.

-Scottsdale experienced 16 fatal crashes in 2016 which was slightly worse than the 14 fatalities reported in 2015.
-While all traffic deaths are tragedies, with Scottsdale's estimated population of 226,918, this is a safe US city in terms of traffic fatalities.
+Scottsdale experienced 13 fatal car crashes in 2017 resulting in 13 fatalities.
+While all traffic deaths are tragedies, with Scottsdale's estimated population of 249,950, this is a safe US city in terms of traffic fatalities.

-Scottsdale reported 191 alcohol related crashes in 2016.
-These accidents caused 91 injuries and seven fatalities.
+Scottsdale reported 179 alcohol related crashes in 2017.
+These accidents caused 102 injuries and four fatalities.

 Are you looking for affordable car insurance?
-Discounts are a great way to lower your insurance rates.
-These are some of the many auto insurance discounts available to Scottsdale drivers depending on your insurer.
-Find out which discounts you may qualify for with your current or multiple insurance companies for by getting a quote.
+Discounts are a great way to lower your rates.
+These are some of the many auto insurance discounts available to Scottsdale, AZ.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.